 6. CONSTRUCTION SCHEDULE

-Expected construction start date for Fish Unit Rehabilitation Project is in the year 2028, per current System Asset Plan (SAP).
-The schedule for construction of the debris removal system will need to be prior to the Fish Unit Rehabilitation and is assumed to be approximately 2 years, with construction beginning in late 2025 (USACE 2024)
+The expected construction start date for Fish Unit (FU) Rehabilitation Project is in the year 2032, per current System Asset Plan (SAP).
+The schedule for construction of the AWS Backup Debris Management system will need to be prior to the Fish Unit Rehabilitation and is assumed to be approximately 2 years.
+It is anticipated that equipment manufacturing and testing will consume the first 12 months beginning in late 2025.
+Any in-water work that may need to occur would be conducted within The Dalles winter maintenance period (between December and February) for adult fish facilities.

 7. OPERATIONS DURING CONSTRUCTION

 It is assumed that the AWS backup piping will not be in operation during installation of the proposed equipment.
-It is not anticipated that the proposed project would require any in-water work except for the possible need to have a rescue boat and personnel on the water during some or all of the construction activities.
+It is not anticipated that the proposed project would require any in-water diving work.
+A contractor may elect to perform some of the work from barges secured to the concrete pier and there also may be a need to have a rescue boat and personnel on the water during some or all of the construction activities.

 8. COST

 Construction costs for the proposed work have been estimated by USACE staff to be $xxx.xx.
-The total project cost (design and construction) is estimated to be $yyyy.yy.
-The construction contract will take less than a year but could be impacted by potentially long lead times for equipment.
-If necessary, any in-water work would be completed during the allowable in-water work period.
+The preliminary estimated cost for the trashrake with brush head is appromately $1,400,000.The total project cost (design and construction) is estimated to be $yyyy.yy.
+The construction contract will take less than two years but could be impacted by potentially long lead times for equipment.
+If necessary, any in-water or on-water work would be completed during the allowable in-water work period.

 CONTENTS